j1sk1ss/FotNET.PETPRJ/README.md

 #### BackPropagation:

-		network.BackPropagation(expectedClass, expectedValue, learningRate); // Index of expected class and a value (usualy is 1)
+		network.BackPropagation(expectedClass, expectedValue, lossFunction, learningRate, backPropagateStatus); // Index of expected class and a value (usualy is 1)

+		>> OR

+		network.BackPropagation(expectedTensor, lossFunction, learningRate, backPropagateStatus);

+		>> OR

+		network.BackPropagation(error, learningRate, backPropagateStatus);

+U can see lossFunction option:

+		new OneByOne();
+		new ValueByValue();

 If expected class is different that was predicted, we should use **BACKPROPAGATION** method.